Container on barge: Lower Mississippi

 The Lower Mississippi from St. Louis to the Port of New Orleans has no locks or dams and allows barges up to 7x6 or 42 barge units per tow.
 Oceangoing ships with drafts of 45 feet and height clearances over 150 feet can navigate the waters up to Baton Rouge.

-United States plans
+Plans for Future Developments

-Plans have been developed to create container terminals at the mouth of the Mississippi and St. Louis by Q4 2024.
-The Mediterranean Shipping Company along with the State of Louisiana and other investors are going to invest $1.8 billion to build a container terminal at St. Bernard Parish, Louisiana, to open by 2028.
+The Mediterranean Shipping Company along with the State of Louisiana and other investors are going to invest $1.8 billion to build a container terminal at St. Bernard Parish, Louisiana, to open by 2028, it is going to be called the Louisiana International Terminal or ‘LIT’.